dognotdog/smol_servo/README.md

  - (12) correct B1/B12 spacing on USB-C receptacle footprint
  - (13) Change D3 to ABRG and switch B/G channels on STM32G4
  - (14) move VDDDIV to PF0-ADC1_IN10
- - (8) with VDDDIV moved, re-connected hardware NSS, as STM32G4 should be able to pulse it between frames for proper DMA transfers with NSSP enabled (NOT available in Cube config, for some reason, though), and re-added dual OR IC so that chip can be selected.
+ - (8) with VDDDIV moved, re-connected hardware NSS, as STM32G4 should be able to pulse it between frames for proper DMA transfers with NSSP enabled, and add passive OR-ing resistors so that chip can be selected.

 ### Enhancements
  - Add 500mA polyfuse to USB 5V input to protect the input diode (and host) in case of VDD short to ground
- - change D2 to bigger footprint to be able to fit bigger diode with appropriate voltage ratingB
+ - change D2 to bigger footprint to be able to fit bigger diode with appropriate voltage rating

+### Software Differences

+Enable hardware NSS control as master with pulsing between data words

+- hspi2.Init.NSS = SPI_NSS_SOFT;
++ hspi2.Init.NSS = SPI_NSS_HARD_OUTPUT;

+- hspi2.Init.NSSPMode = SPI_NSS_PULSE_DISABLE
++ hspi2.Init.NSSPMode = SPI_NSS_PULSE_ENABLE

+This enables use of DMA transfers for reading data from sensors.

 ## V0.2